The Singleton

 ---

-Monroe took a contested three.
-The AR overlay on his optics said 28%.
-His muscle memory said *yes.* He shot.
+In the third quarter Monroe took another contested three.
+The overlay on his optics read twenty-eight percent.
+His muscle memory read *yes.* He shot.

-The ball hung in the air long enough that Jeff could feel the sympathetic contraction of the flexor digitorum in his own hand — the release shape.
+The ball hung long enough that Jeff felt the sympathetic pull of the flexor in his own right hand — the shape of a release he had never been good enough to own.

 Miss.